Tracking Magnetic Storms: Roshydromet Plans to Launch Five Weather Satellites

 This year, we expect the launch of two more of the same "Ionosphere-M" devices, the "Obzor" radar device, and the "Electro-L" No. 5 geostationary hydrometeorological satellite.
 Thus, we have five more launches planned.

-Igor Shumakov, head of the Federal Service for Hydrometeorology and Environmental Monitoring
+Igor Shumakov, Head of the Federal Service for Hydrometeorology and Environmental Monitoring

 These new launches will improve the monitoring of magnetic storms and increase the accuracy of weather forecasts, which is important for various sectors of the economy and the country's security.

-Earlier, www1.ru reported that the first photos from space from the Russian weather satellite "Arktika-M" No. 2 appeared.
+Earlier, www1.ru reported that the first photos from space from the Russian weather satellite "Arktika-M" No. 2 have appeared.

 Read related materials: